drdaemos/xc5-docs/en/how-to_articles/how_to_modify_print_invoice_page.md

 ## Related articles

+*   Page:{% link "How to modify "Print Invoice" page" /pages/viewpage.action?pageId=9306925 %}
+*   Page:{% link "How to move category description below the product list" /display/XDD/How+to+move+category+description+below+the+product+list %}
 *   Page:{% link "How to remove Transaction ID info in order notification emails?" /pages/viewpage.action?pageId=9666581 %}
-*   Page:{% link "How to modify "Print Invoice" page" /pages/viewpage.action?pageId=9306925 %}
-*   Page:{% link "How to move category description below products list" /display/XDD/How+to+move+category+description+below+products+list %}
 *   Page:{% link "How to add Google Adwords Conversion Tracking Code to "Thank you for your order" page" /pages/viewpage.action?pageId=9307079 %}
 *   Page:{% link "How to add Facebook Pixel Сode to X-Cart pages" /pages/viewpage.action?pageId=9306783 %}